marmelab/react-admin/docs/Authentication.md

 Fortunately, each time the user navigates, react-admin calls the `authProvider.checkAuth()` method, so it's the ideal place to validate the credentials.

-For instance, to check for the existence of the token in local storage:
+For instance, to check for the existence of the authentication data in local storage:

 ```js
 // in src/authProvider.js